Recras/recras-wordpress-plugin/readme.txt

 3. The Recras blocks in Gutenberg

 == Changelog ==

+= 6.5.3 =
+* Styling fix for Gutenberg info texts
+* Only show contact form widget when your recras allows it

 = 6.5.2 =
 * Fix for some contact forms not submitting when loaded in a popup